Risk Management Pitfalls in the Management of Pediatric Stroke

-Posted by Andy Jagoda, MD in: Feature Update , trackback
+Posted by Andy Jagoda, MD in: Risk Management Pitfalls , trackback

 Stroke is a leading cause of morbidity and mortality in children.
 The etiologies, risk factors, and presentation of stroke differ from those of adults, and the diagnosis of stroke is often delayed in children.
 The management of pediatric stroke can be challenging because there are few data to support the efficacy of interventions.

 Although pediatric stroke is rare, it is a leading cause of morbidity and mortality in children.
 The diagnosis of stroke is often delayed in children, which can contribute to death and disability.
 Management of pediatric stroke is challenging because there are few data to support the efficacy of interventions, and management is based on society guidelines and expert opinion, as well as extrapolation from adult stroke management.

 This summary of the risk management pitfalls will help you avoid unwanted results while diagnosing and treating pediatric stroke in your ED.

 1. ?Stroke is an adult disease!
 This child was previously healthy; he can?t be having a stroke.?

 Though stroke is uncommon in children, it does occur.
 Even previously healthy young children can experience stroke.
 A recent upper respiratory infection can increase the risk of stroke in an otherwise healthy child.